-Iowa Equal Employment Opportunity is the Law Poster Poster Required
+Iowa Equal Employment Opportunity is the Law Poster Required

-The Equal Employment Opportunity is the Law Poster is a general labor law poster poster by the Iowa Department Of Workforce Development.
+The Equal Employment Opportunity is the Law Poster is a labor law posters poster by the Iowa Department Of Workforce Development.
 This is a mandatory posting for all employers in Iowa, and businesses who fail to comply may be subject to fines or sanctions.

 This mandatory poster details equal employment opportunity laws in the workplace and the prohibition of discrimination.
 Equal opportunity guarantees the right of all persons to apply and be considered for job opportunities on the basis of the person’s ability to do the job.
 While employed, you should not be treated unfairly because of any of the protected characteristics and contact the Iowa Civil Rights Commission if you feel you are a victim of discrimination.